mitrefccace/iam/README.md

-'ssoadm_file': location of the ssoadm executable after completing the administration tools setup 'ssoconfig_file': location of the sso OpenAM configurator tool 'war_file': location of the original openam ace deployment file 'adminid': default admin id used for admin tools 'admin_pwd_file': path to the file containing the admin password in cleartext
+'ssoadm_file': location of the ssoadm executable after completing the administration tools setup 'ssoconfig_file': location of the sso OpenAM configurator tool 'war_file': location of the original OpenAM ace deployment file 'adminid': default admin id used for admin tools 'admin_pwd_file': path to the file containing the admin password in cleartext